Sustainable Interior Design Guide 2025: Circular Principles

 Minimalist display of travertine, marble, brick and lava stone samples for modern interior design inspiration.

 Wood, stone, and cork have anchored interiors for millennia, yet their regenerative potential hinges on sourcing.
 In eco-friendly interior design, certified-forest lumber with traceable chain-of-custody records ensures harvest levels that protect biodiversity and support Indigenous communities while aligning with the latest trends in transparency.
-Natural stones—granite, slate, even marble offcuts—emit negligible volatile organic compounds (VOCs) and lend elemental gravitas to hearths, countertops, or accent walls.
+Incorporating traditional techniques in sourcing and working with these materials, such as passive heating and cooling strategies or vernacular architectural features, can further enhance sustainability and energy efficiency.
+Natural stones, granite, slate, and even marble offcuts emit negligible volatile organic compounds (VOCs) and lend elemental gravitas to hearths, countertops, or accent walls.
 When quarried under strict land-rehabilitation mandates, stone’s long lifespan offsets its extraction footprint, especially compared with petro-based synthetics that degrade quickly.

 Vintage rattan chair seat highlighting natural cane weave texture for boho home decor.